Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 The added value and employment effects of transport services usually extend beyond those generated by that activity; indirect effects are salient.
 For instance, transportation companies purchase a part of their inputs (fuel, supplies, maintenance) from local suppliers.
 The production of these inputs generates additional value-added and employment in the local economy.
 In turn, the suppliers purchase goods and services from other local firms.
 There are further rounds of local re-spending, which generate additional value-added and employment.
 Similarly, households that receive income from employment in transport activities spend some of their income on local goods and services.
 These purchases result in additional local jobs and added value.
 Some of the household income from these additional jobs is spent on local goods and services, thereby creating further jobs and income for local households.
 As a result of these successive rounds of re-spending in the framework of local purchases, the overall impact on the economy exceeds the initial round of output, income, and employment generated by passenger and freight transport activities.
 Thus, from a general standpoint, the economic impacts of transportation can be direct, indirect, and induced:

 - Indirect impacts.
 The outcome of improved accessibility and economies of scale.
 Indirect value-added and jobs are the result of local purchases by companies directly dependent upon transport activity.
-Transport activities are responsible for a wide range of indirect value-added and employment effects, through the linkages of transport with other economic sectors (e.g. office supply firms, equipment and parts suppliers, maintenance and repair services, insurance companies, consulting, and other business services).
+Transport activities are responsible for a wide range of indirect value-added and employment effects, through the linkages of transport with other economic sectors (e.g. office supply firms, equipment, and parts suppliers, maintenance and repair services, insurance companies, consulting, and other business services).

 - Induced impacts.
-The outcome of the economic multiplier effects where the price of commodities, goods, or services drops and their variety increases.
-For instance, the steel industry requires the cost-efficient import of iron ore and coal for the blast furnaces and export activities for finished products such as steel booms and coils.
+The outcome of the economic multiplier effects when the price of commodities, goods, or services drops and their variety increases.
+For instance, the steel industry requires the cost-efficient import of iron ore and coal for blast furnaces and export activities for finished products such as steel booms and coils.
 Manufacturers, retail outlets, and distribution centers handling imported containerized cargo rely on efficient transport and seaport operations.

 Transportation links together the factors of production in a complex web of relationships between producers and consumers.
 The outcome is commonly a more efficient division of production by the exploitation of comparative geographical advantages, as well as the means to develop economies of scale and scope.
 The productivity of space, capital, and labor is thus enhanced with the efficiency of distribution and personal mobility.
 Economic growth is increasingly linked with transport developments, namely infrastructures, but also with managerial expertise, which is crucial for logistics.
-Thus, although transportation is an infrastructure intensive activity, hard assets must be supported by an array of soft assets, namely labor, management, and information systems.
+Thus, although transportation is an infrastructure-intensive activity, hard assets must be supported by an array of soft assets, namely labor, management, and information systems.
 Decisions must be made about how to use and operate transportation systems to optimize benefits and minimize costs and inconvenience.

 2. Transportation and Economic Opportunities